RickyRue/Lue_Erick_WorstEnemies/README.md

 # Lue, Erick - Worst Enemies

-[GitHub Profile](https://github.com/RickyRue) • Java Bootcamp • SBA HTML/CSS/JS
+[GitHub Profile](https://github.com/RickyRue) • Java Bootcamp • Capstone Project

 A social place where you can stand on your soapbox and tell the world how you really feel about controversial topics such as is Kraft Blue Box better than Velveeta.
 Pick and side and find out who your worst enemy is!